 Holiday Inn Winchester is the UK's first new generation Holiday Inn Hotel.
 Situated in rolling Hampshire countryside close to the South Downs, it provides ultra-modern accommodation and facilities.
 Our partnership has given us preferential rates for a function room and we are exploring other opportunities to work together.

 The National Farmers Union (NFU) is the principal UK body for those in the agricultural industry.
 They provide a strong and respected voice for the industry and supporting the needs of its members locally, nationally and internationally.
 CPRE Hampshire has been working in partnership with the NFU on our fly-tipping project, which deals with private land and as such NFU members have been taking part in the project.
 With so many areas of clear synergy, we hope to announce partnerships in other initiatives in the future.

 Smiths Gore which has offices in Winchester and Andover is one of the UK's leading firms of chartered surveyors and property consultants.
-It sponsors the rural enterprise category in this year's Countryside Awards.
+It sponsored the rural enterprise category in our 2011 and 2012 Countryside Awards.
 It also manages land for Steve's Leaves, the main sponsor of the awards.

 See press announcement (May 2012).